most popular martial arts

 judo

 Judo (柔道, jūdō, lit. “gentle way”) is modern martial art, which has since evolved into a combat and Olympic sport.
+It has a place in modern Olympic games and is overseen by the World Karate Federation.

 The sport was created in 1882 by Jigoro Kano (嘉納治五郎) as a physical, mental, and moral pedagogy in Japan.

-Strikes and thrusts by hands and feet as well as weapons defenses are a part of judo, but only in pre-arranged forms (kata, 形) and are not allowed in judo competition or free practice (randori, 乱取り).
+Strikes and thrusts by hands and feet, as well as weapons defenses, are a part of judo, but only in pre-arranged forms (kata, 形) and are not allowed in judo competition or free practice (randori, 乱取り).

 It was also referred to as Kanō Jiu-Jitsu until the introduction to the Olympic Games.